Targeted prognostic analysis permits to assess the prognostic impact of one gene

 with AURKA < pool's optimal split.

-Both Kaplan-Meier plots (without or with tick marks) can be saved in "PNG" ([portable network graphics] universal and easy to use format) or
+Both Kaplan-Meier plots (without or with tick marks) can be saved in "PNG" ([portable network graphics] an universal and easy to use format) or

 permit to determine if the studied gene bares independent prognostic information over classical